It's Raining, It's Pouring: US versions

 And couldn't get up in the morning.

-Interpretation

-It has been suggested that “it’s raining.
-It’s pouring” is a metaphor for alcohol liberally flowing.
-The old man gets drunk causing him to bump his head.

-It has further been suggested that the verse is a "classic description" of a head injury ("bumped his head"), followed by a lucid interval and an inability to resume normal activity ("couldn't get up in the morning").
-Andrew Kaye in Essential Neurosurgery suggested that, in regard to the first verse at least, the rhyme is an interpretation of an accidental death.
+A later suggestion has been that that the verse is a "classic description" of a head injury ("bumped his head"), followed by a lucid interval and an inability to resume normal activity ("couldn't get up in the morning").
+Andrew Kaye in Essential Neurosurgery suggested that the rhyme is an interpretation of an accidental death.